UPS billing Changes: Audit Fee for Shipping Charge Corrections

-Have you ever accidentally forgot to weigh a shipment before it went, so you guesstimated?
-You were in a rush, had a dozen things to get done before lunch, and you decided to estimate.
-Although you may know your products pretty well and the costs of your shipments, you’re about to get charged by UPS the next time you estimate wrong.
-As of June, UPS now charges for shipping corrections.
+Up until recently, UPS billing has been pretty lenient with shipping charge estimates.
+Although you may know your products pretty well and the costs of your shipments, you’re may get charged by UPS billing the next time you estimate wrong.
+As of June 2020, UPS billing now charges for shipping corrections.
 Let’s take a closer look at how it all works and what new fees e-commerce sellers can expect.

-How the New UPS Shipping Correction Charge Works
+How Will the New UPS Charges for Shipping Corrections Work?

-UPS put the new Shipping Charge Corrections (SCC) into effect, the charge takes the form of an audit fee for shipping charge corrections.
+UPS put the new Shipping Charge Corrections (SCC) into effect after receiving an increase in shipping fee inconsistencies.
+The UPS charges take the form of an audit fee that’s applied for any shipping charge corrections.
 This audit fee will be charged in the amount of $1.00 per adjusted package or 6% of the adjusted revenue for that week’s invoice, whichever amount is the greater of the two.
-Here a few scenarios where the new shipping charge corrections come into play:

 · You’ve given UPS a package that is missing a correct record of its dimensions.
-If your package is missing dimensions that result in a new dimensional weight being billed, then you’ll trigger the new shipping charge corrections.
+If your package is missing dimensions that result in a new dimensional weight being billed, then this will trigger the new UPS shipping charges for corrections.

 · If your package was given to UPS with the incorrect weight, which resulted in the package having to be reweighed or triggering a dimensional adjustment.

-· If the package has an incorrect address manifested.
+· If the package has an incorrect address manifested, you can expect the new UPS fees to be applied.

 · If you don’t upload accurate weight and dimensions when manifesting a package.

 If making a one-inch or one-ounce mistake sounds harsh, UPS agrees.
 The charge is set up to take effect only if the average correction for your shipment amounts to more than $5.00.
-So, a small whoops isn’t what UPS’ new shipping correction charge rules are about.
-But if you’re consistently misreporting weights and dimensions of your shipments, then it’s time to shape things up.
+So, a small mistake isn’t what UPS’ new shipping correction charge rules are about.
+But if you’re consistently misreporting weights and dimensions or repetitively failing to accurately calculate UPS shipping, then it’s time to clean things up.
 UPS is fine with an honest mistake here and there, but repeated errors or those that amount to being egregious are being targeted.
 Be prepared for those to result in a penalty.

-What Are the New Fees for These Surcharges?
+What Are the New UPS Fees for These Surcharges?

-There are a number of ways having incorrect information on your package can trigger shipping charge corrections, as we just saw.
+There are a number of ways having incorrect information on your package can trigger additional UPS fees to be incurred, as we just saw.
 Now, let’s look at a few examples of corrections and the possible fees they could now incur from UPS.

 · If you sent out 25 packages that needed corrections, and those corrections added up to $363.25.
 That equals $14.53, which is less than 6% of $363.25.
 Therefore, the UPS audit fee would be assessed at $1 per package (not the 6% fee).